Ankle Replacement Surgery

-Ankle pain can get in the way of all of your daily routines.
-Our busy days require constant moving on our feet and ankles and any interference is a huge setback.
-If your ankle is holding you back, consider an ankle replacement surgery with IBJI specialists so we can get you back to your normal routine.
+Ankle pain can get in the way of your daily routine.
+Our busy days require us to constantly be on our feet, putting stress on the bones and ligaments that help support them.
+If your sore ankle is holding you back, consider an ankle replacement surgery with IBJI specialists so we can get you back to your normal routine.

 When is Ankle Replacement Surgery Necessary?

-When over-the-counter medications or lifestyle changes can’t help severe ankle pain, it’s time to consider surgery.
-The most common reason for ankle replacement surgery is to cure any arthritic symptoms in the ankle joint.
+When over-the-counter medications or lifestyle changes can’t help manage severe ankle pain, it’s time to consider surgery.
+The most common reason for ankle replacement surgery is to cure any arthritic symptoms around the ankle joint.

-Ankle arthroplasty (arthroscopic surgery) is a great alternative in order to maintain painless motion in the joint.
-This surgical procedure aims to replace the damaged areas of cartilage, shin and foot bone in the ankle with a low-friction prosthetic implant.
-The prosthesis used in total ankle replacements allows for the up and down movement of the new joint, unlike other ankle surgery methods.
-The artificial joint is held in place by screws and will help regain the range of motion once hindered by arthritis.
+Ankle arthroplasty (arthroscopic surgery) is a great way to maintain painless motion of the joint.
+This surgical procedure aims to replace the damaged areas of cartilage, shin, and foot bone within the ankle through a low-friction prosthetic implant.
+The prosthesis used in total ankle replacements allows for the important vertical movement of the new joint, an added function that is not obtained with other ankle surgery methods.
+The artificial joint is held in place by screws and will help you regain the range of motion once hindered by arthritis.

 Post-surgery, your ankle replacement surgeon will have you wear a brace, boot or splint in order to effectively recover and heal from the procedure.
-An average recovery takes within a six-weeks alongside physically therapy to strengthen the ankle.
+An average recovery takes approximately six-weeks and utilizes a robust physically therapy program to strengthen the ankle.
 Our IBJI surgeons will recommend the best ankle replacement recovery strategy so you can get back to walking without pain as soon as possible.